-My live-in girlfriend of several years is bugging me to marry her.
+“My live-in girlfriend of several years is bugging me to marry her.
 She uses the same tired arguments that all women of a certain age use — all her friends are getting married and having babies, she’s not getting any younger, we’re great together, etc.

 I try to explain that monogamy is a myth.
 Animals in the wild don’t mate for life so why should humans?
 She says plenty of animals pair up for life, but I don’t believe her.
 And besides, none of those animals live where we live in New York.
-Will you please explain to her that monogamy is a myth and nothing more than a social construct?
+Will you please explain to her that monogamy is a myth and nothing more than a social construct?”

-I mean, what other animal characteristics do you have?
+I mean, what other animal characteristics do humans have?
 Most creatures bathe rarely, don’t wear shoes and have sex only a few times a year during breeding season.

 A List of Animals That Mate for Life

 Just to name a few:

 - Gibbon apes

-- barn owls
+- Barn owls

-- bald eagles
+- Bald eagles

-- golden eagles
+- Golden eagles

-- brolga cranes
+- Brolga cranes

 - French angel fish

-- sandhill cranes
+- Sandhill cranes

-- red-tailed hawks
+- Red-tailed hawks

-- prairie voles
+- Prairie voles

-- black vultures
+- Black vultures

 Some animals, like the black vulture, will actually attack and sometimes kill an unfaithful member of their species.

-One of those on the list of animals that mate for life actually lives in Brooklyn, New York.
-Brooklyn is home to a special breed of parrot, commonly referred to as Quaker Parrots.
+One of those on the list of animals that mate for life actually lives in Brooklyn, New York — and it’s a special breed of parrot, commonly referred to as Quaker Parrots.

 Or … Is Monogamy Just a Myth?

 In fact, David Barash, a psychology professor at the University of Washington, wants to shatter the “myth of monogamy” altogether.
-He claims that almost every darn reported case of monogamy in the animal kingdom has been proved wrong at some point upon closer inspection.
+He claims that almost every reported case of monogamy in the animal kingdom has been proved wrong at some point upon closer inspection.

 Barash is left to wonder, why is monogamy so incredibly rare in nature?
 And in particular, he asks himself, why do females cheat in the animal kingdom?

-So, go ahead and be contrarian: Be an animal that mates for life!
+So, go ahead and be contrarian — be an animal that mates for life!